 Employment Lawyer – Racial discrimination in the workplace

-Racial discrimination is the term which relates to the prejudicial and/or distinguishing treatment of an individual based on their race/assumed race.
-The term race, under the Equality Act 2010, can refer to colour, nationality ethnic or national origins.
+Racial discrimination is the term that relates to the prejudicial and/or distinguishing treatment of an individual based on their race/assumed race.
+The term race, under the Equality Act 2010, can refer to color, nationality ethnic, or national origins.

 If you are looking for an experienced and knowledgeable employment lawyer to represent clients who feel they have suffered racial discrimination within the workplace, you have come to the right place.

 An employee has protection against racial discrimination in the workplace under the Equality Act 2010.
-There are two recognised types of racial discrimination in the workplace – direct and indirect.
+There are two recognized types of racial discrimination in the workplace – direct and indirect.